 Why I’m a Doula

 I think our culture needs more vulnerability.
 By that, I mean that I wish women didn’t have to put on a superhero cape or feel pressured to do it all (and make a kale salad at the same time).
-My hope is to foster a culture, at least in my little pocket of the world, where women (and men!) aren’t shy about asking for help.
+My hope is to foster a culture, at least in my little pocket of the world, where parents aren’t shy about asking for help.
 Where we can think of asking for help as a success, and not a failure.
 Where we can acknowledge that sometimes life is hard, or scary, or not quite Instagram-perfect.
 And I’m also always happy to celebrate the little wins with you, because those are what makes this whole thing worthwhile.

 I’m a Certified Postpartum Doula and completing my labor doula certification through CAPPA (Childbirth and Postpartum Professional Association), which is an organization dedicated to increasing professionalism and evidence-based practice among perinatal professionals.
 I’ve completed my studies and exams with the Academy of Lactation Policy and Practice and I’m now a Certified Lactation Counselor (CLC).
 I serve on the Executive Board of the Northern Colorado Doula Association, which is a wonderful organization dedicated to supporting expectant families through education, outreach, and connection here in Northern Colorado.
 When I’m not working, my hobbies include crochet, subversive cross stitch, and thinking about my next meal.

 Want to get to know me better?
 Let’s meet!
 Contact me for a consultation.